camdram/camdram/README.md

 [The Wiki][1] has various pieces of information about both the current and in-development versions of Camdram.
 Reading through those pages can give insight into the more esoteric parts of the system.

-In particular, the following wiki pages detail how to create a server set-up that's more similar to the live version of Camdram:
+The following wiki pages detail how to create a server set-up that's more similar to the live version of Camdram:

  * [Setting up an Apache virtual host](https://github.com/camdram/camdram/wiki/Setting-up-an-Apache-virtual-host)
  * [Setting up a MySQL database](https://github.com/camdram/camdram/wiki/Setting-up-a-MySQL-database)